kulbhaskar/cypress-demo/README.md

 # cypress-demo

-Demo project for test automation using cypress.
+Demo project for web test automation using cypress.

 ## Installation